v186239/ex457_rh_ansible/notes.md

 Create two j2 files for each vendor (normal.j2 or named.j2)

-In the hostvar for device add the key:value for the style of vendor (example: eigrp_style: named or normal)
+In the hostvar for each device add the key:value for the style of vendor (example: eigrp_style: named or normal)

 ---